Petworth ancient trees walk

 Recent archaeology has revealed the remains of a large Tudor building on the hill promontory to your right, it is thought that this may be the remains of Henry VIII’s banqueting or hunting lodge.

 Further on the path on the right is possibly the oldest tree in the Park, one of three very old English oaks.
 This ancient tree is estimated to be some 940 years old, so a sapling around the time of the Norman invasion.
 As Petworth house comes into view turn right off the track, across the hill known as Lawn Hill, to a fallen sweet chestnut which was a casualty of the 1987 storm, a ring count revealed it was 285 years old.

 William the Conqueror granted lands to his followers as one measure to help stabilise his rule.
 One of the major beneficiaries was the Percy family who were granted extensive lands in the North of England.
 The Manor of Petworth came into their possession as a royal gift of the widow of Henry I in 1150.
-The oak tree has survived all the landscape changes since the 12th century and is a wonderful example of pollarding.
-It now has hollies growing from decomposing wood in its cavities.
+The oak tree has survived all the landscape changes since the 12th century and now has hollies growing from decomposing wood in its cavities.
 These are not detrimental to the tree as long as they are not allowed to become too large.